About the Program

 About the Energy and Resources Group

+The mission of the Energy and Resources Group is research and teaching towards a sustainable environment and a just society.
 The Energy and Resources Group is a collaborative community of graduate students, core faculty, 200 affiliated faculty and researchers across the campus, and more than 600 alumni across the globe.
 The Energy and Resources Group provides advanced training in interdisciplinary analysis and research with the goal of creating transformative knowledge for the planet and its people.

 As one of the first interdisciplinary programs in the field, Energy and Resources faculty and students have established an impressive track record of undertaking engaged, cutting-edge research and turning these ideas into effective actions from local to global levels.

 Courses cover current developments in the field and emphasize a variety of disciplinary perspectives and methodologies: core areas include economics, social sciences, engineering, humanities, and environmental sciences.

 The Energy and Resources Group admits highly qualified applicants into the Ph.D. program, designed to support and empower doctoral students to pursue rigorous, interdisciplinary, and original research in the fields of energy, resources, and the environment.
 The Ph.D.
 Degree in Energy and Resources is typically completed four years beyond the Master’s Degree.

 Master’s Degrees in Energy and Resources (M.A. or M.S.)

 The Energy and Resources Master’s Degree is a two-year program designed to educate the next generation of interdisciplinary leaders.
 The curriculum is intended to serve those students for whom the Master’s Degree will be the final formal education in support of a professional career.
 It also serves as an interdisciplinary foundation for doctoral students preparing for dissertation research.